NCAS-CMS/cfdm/docs/source/tutorial.rst

 Gathering
 ---------

-The CF data model views compressed data arrays in their uncompressed form.
+The CF data model views data arrays that have been compressed by convention in their uncompressed form.
 So, when axes have been `compressed by gathering
 <http://cfconventions.org/Data/cf-conventions/cf-conventions-1.7/cf-conventions.html#compression-by-gathering>`_,
 the field construct contains the domain axes that have been compressed and presents a view of the data in their uncompressed form, even